 14.3.
 In the case that the Ambassadorʼs feels it necessary to make a judgement that decision is final and no dispute is permitted.

-15. Once the game has begun teams run to retrieve the 3 balls on their side of the centre line and begin to throw them at the opposing team.
+15. Once the game has begun teams run to retrieve the 3 balls on their side of the centre line, run back to touch the back wall and begin to throw them at the opposing team.

 15.1.
 Players cannot reach across the centre line to grab the other teams’ 3 balls while they are still on the cones.
 Balls can remain on cones for the duration of the game and at no point do these balls become “fair game”.